serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 ## ## Solution

-The issue was fixed in release 0.30.0.
+The issue was fixed in release `0.30.0`.
 It is recommended to upgrade.

 The issue was remediated by:

-* exposing the service through kubectl proxy instead of a NodePort
+* exposing the service through `kubectl proxy` instead of a `NodePort`
-* validating the Host header from incoming HTTP requests matches the pattern 127.0.0.1:{port}
+* validating the Host header from incoming HTTP requests matches the pattern `127.0.0.1:{port}`
 * exposing the dashboard service on a random port

 ## ## Technical Details

 A malicious web page will start by triggering a DNS rebind against the Kubernetes dashboard to bypass the Same-Origin Policy.
 From then on, the page will be in a position to read responses from the dashboard.

-The page can then issue a GET request to /api/v1/csrftoken/appdeploymentfromfile to obtain a valid CSRF token for a deployment from the dashboard.
+The page can then issue a GET request to `/api/v1/csrftoken/appdeploymentfromfile` to obtain a valid CSRF token for a deployment from the dashboard.
 A curl request for obtaining a CSRF token is given below:

 ```
 $ curl http://192.168.99.100:30000/api/v1/csrftoken/appdeploymentfromfile